open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/automatic.md

   instrumentation.opentelemetry.io/opentelemetry/inject-python: 'opentelemetry/my-instrumentation'
 ```

-Where `opentelemetry` is the namesapce of the `Instrumentation` resource, and
+Where `opentelemetry` is the namespace of the `Instrumentation` resource, and
 `my-instrumentation` is the name of the `Instrumentation` resource.

 ### Check the auto-instrumentation configuration